ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 ![GraphQL example](img/graphQL.JPG)

 Note:
-- This is a typical graqhQL query.
+- This is a typical GraqhQL query.
 - It consists in retrieving data from a given user.
-- The client provides ther userid and the data it wants to get back: the use name, the list of posts and the 3 last followers.
+- The client provides ther userid and the data it wants to get back: the user name, the list of posts and the 3 last followers.

 ---